 C8.
 Entrance exams

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes 🗌 No
+A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? 🖂 Yes 🔲 No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.
+If yes, place check marks in the appropriate Fall 2021. riate boxes below to reflect your institution's s policies for use in admission for

+Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

+SAT or ACT ACT only SAT only SAT and SAT Subject Tests or

+ACT SAT Subject Tests

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+B. If your institution will make use of the Fall 2021 please indicate which ONE of admissions process):

-- X ACT with writing required

-- ACT with writing recommended.

-- ACT with or without writing accepted
+X ACT with writing required ACT with writing recommended ACT with or without writing accep ted

-If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-- X SAT with Essay component required

-- SAT with ESSAY component recommended

-- SAT with or without ESSAY component accepted
+If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2021 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process): X SAT with Essay component required SAT with ESSAY component recommended SAT with or without ESSAY component accepted

 C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essay ACT essay
+SAT es say ACT ess 227/

-For admission
+For admission SAT es Say ACT CSS say

 For placement

 For advising

-In place of an application essay
+In place of an application ess av

-As a validity check on the application essay
+As a validity check on the ap sav \square

-No college policy as of now \square \boxtimes
+No college policy as of now r

-Not using essay component

-- D. In addition, does your institution use applicants' test scores for academic advising?
-X_y yes no - E. Latest date by which SAT or ACT scores must be received for fall-term admission_5/15 Latest date by which SAT Subject Test scores must be received for fall-term admission - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+Not using essay component D. In addition, does your institution use applicants' test scores for academic advising?
+X yes no E. Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

+required of some students):

 G. Please indicate which tests your institution uses for placement (e.g., state tests):

-SAT \boxtimes
+SAT

-ACT \boxtimes
+ACT

 SAT Subject Tests

-AP \boxtimes
+AP

-CLEP \boxtimes
+CLEP

 Institutional Exam

-State Exam (specify)
+State Exam (specify):